survivejs/webpack-book/manuscript/styling/02_separating_css.md

 leanpub-end-insert
 ```

 That `[name]` placeholder uses the name of the entry where the CSS is referred.
-Placeholders and the overall idea are discussed in detail in the *Adding Hashes to Filenames* chapter.
+Placeholders and hashing are discussed in detail in the *Adding Hashes to Filenames* chapter.

 It would be possible to have multiple `plugin.extract` calls against different file types.
 This would allow you to aggregate them to a single CSS file.
 Another option would be to extract multiple CSS files through separate plugin definitions and then concatenate them using [merge-files-webpack-plugin](https://www.npmjs.com/package/merge-files-webpack-plugin).